- Peptide, (C)NVASFINPDLEGSWRK corresponding to amino acid residues 244-259 of rat FFAR1 (Accession Q8K3T4).

 Distribution studies of all three FFA Receptors indicate that FFAR1 mRNA is quite elevated in the pancreas2,3.
 FFAR1 is also detected in the liver, heart, skeletal muscle, and brain; although this broad localization pattern is supported only by one study2.
 FFAR2 is expressed in many tissues like liver and colon6.
 FFAR3 is expressed in many tissues but shows highest expression in adipose tissue4.
 Relatively high expression of the receptor could be detected in pancreas, spleen, lymph nodes and bone marrow4,5.

 As mentioned above, the finding that FFAs’ actions are mediated by GPCRs, prompted many studies in order to elucidate their roles in healthy and disease states.
 Such studies stipulate that FFAR1 may be involved in obesity and type 2 diabetes since circulating free fatty acid levels in the plasma are significantly elevated.
 On the other hand, FFAR2 and FFAR3 could be potential targets for treating irritable bowel disease and appetite control1.

 Species reactivity key:

 Anti-GPR40/FFAR1 (extracellular) Antibody (#AFR-011) is a highly specific antibody directed against an epitope of the rat Free fatty acid receptor 1.
-The antibody can be used in western blot analysis.
-The antibody recognizes an extracellular epitope and can potentially recognize the protein in living cells.
+The antibody can be used in western blot and immunohistochemistry applications.
 It has been designed to recognize FFAR1 from mouse, rat, and human samples.